AllanBlackett/jquery-Invoice-Project/README.md

 # Invoice System Project
-A Invoice System project that was built with jQuery
+A Invoice System project that was built with jQuery.
+[View the app](https://jquery-invoice-project.herokuapp.com/)

 ## Project Description
 An invoice system application that takes the user inputs and make calculations to display back the total results.